dennyferra/TypeWatch/README.markdown

-# The official home for the TypeWatch jQuery plugin. #
+# Fork of thee TypeWatch jQuery plugin. #

+## Changes in this Version:

+1. Support for clearing the input field:  https://github.com/dennyferra/TypeWatch/pull/18/files

 TypeWatch calls a function when a user has typed text in an input or textarea (including HTML 5 input types) and after the user has stopped typing for a specified amount of time.